tyler-mitchell22/Momentum-ETF/README.md

 # Buffer Momentum ETF Strategy

 ## Overview
-This repository contains a Python implementation of a momentum-based ETF strategy that uses a buffer mechanism to optimize portfolio rebalancing decisions.
+This repository contains an implementation of a momentum-based ETF strategy done in Python.
+It uses a buffer mechanism to optimize portfolio rebalancing decisions.
 The strategy selects stocks from the S&P 500 based on risk-adjusted momentum and employs a buffering system to reduce unnecessary turnover and capture momentum efficiently.

 ## Strategy Methodology